 In accordance with the Perkins Act of 2006, Section 311 (a), funds made available under the Act must supplement and not supplant non-federal funds expended to carry out CTE activities.
-In other words, federal Perkins funds may be used to enhance only career and technical education programs and activities and cannot be used when non-Perkins funds are available or have previously supported the program or activity.
+In other words, federal Perkins funds are to be used to enhance career and technical education programs and activities and cannot be used when non-Perkins funds are available or have previously supported these CTE programs or activities.

 - 1. It will be presumed that supplanting has occurred where: - a.
 Colleges use Perkins funds to provide services that the college is required to make available under another federal, state, or local law; or - b.
 Colleges use Perkins funds to provide services that the college provided with non-Perkins funds in the prior year - c.
-College provides services for non-CTE students with non-federal funds, and provides the same services to CTE students using Perkins funds. - 2.
+College provides services for non-CTE programs with non-federal funds, and provides the same services to CTE programs using Perkins funds. - 2.
 NCCCS provides technical assistance and training on supplanting as needed.
 If you are a college who has questions or concerns regarding supplanting or any other Perkins matters, please contact your program coordinator.